aktos-io/scadajs-showcase/README.md

 This is the template project to get up and running with [scada.js](https://github.com/aktos-io/scada.js).

+# Live Demo

+This project can be seen in action at https://aktos.io/showcase

 # Install

 1. Install global dependencies (if you didn't already):